sonofmorris-sf/Remote-Neural-Monitoring-Platform-Release-Notes/README.md

 - [Feature removed and reason for removal]
 All of them, the Remote Neural Monitoring System is going away.....forever.
 ## Notes for Users
-[Include any special instructions, warnings, or important notes for users.]
+[Include any special instructions, warningsh, or important notes for users.]

 ## Notes for Developers
 [Include any important technical information or changes that developers should be aware of.]